BentTranberg/BentTranberg.github.io/fsharp_get_started.md

 I also strongly recommend you start using a version control system as soon as possible.
 Perhaps you think this will be an extra burden while just starting to learn, but I don't think so.
-It doesn't take much time to realize just how efficient it is to be able to roll back mistakes, be able to see what you've done so far in a session, keep track of various developments, and not least have inherent backup of your every coding session.
+It doesn't take much time to realize just how efficient it is to be able to see what you've been doing in the current sesstion, be able to roll back mistakes, keep track of various developments, and not least have a backup of every single step of your development.

 I use VisualSVN for version control, because I don't quite like Git.
 If you plan to become a professional developer that can work in any team, then Git is the way to go.
 On this site I will show how to use VisualSVN, since that's what I use and is used to.
-You can learn both of course if you want, in which case you'll find out why I like the old ways better.
+I'm not at all comfortable enough with Git to teach it.

 ### So that's it